 Can I Improve My Phishing Test Results?

-Here are some tips to help you improve your phishing test results:
+Here are some tips to help you or your team members improve your phishing test results:

 - Never click on a link in an email that you were not expecting.